Yana Milev: Life

-Upon her return from Japan, in 2003 Milev was released by her gallerist Gerd Harry Lybke.
-Her top career as an artist was ending promptly and she was forced to embark on a new life course.
+Upon her return from Japan in 2003, Milev was released by her gallerist, Gerd Harry Lybke.
+Her top career as an artist was ending promptly, and she was forced to embark on a new life course.
 Milev completed under the advisorship of Peter Sloterdijk a doctoral studies in philosophy at the Academy of Fine Arts Vienna and the Karlsruhe University of Arts and Design (HfG).
-To finance her PhD studies study, in 2004 she became an instructor and project leader at the Zurich University of the Arts (ZHdK), initially at the Institute for Design Research and, in 2013, at the Institute of Cultural Studies in the Arts (ICS).
+To finance her PhD studies, in 2004 she became an instructor and project leader at the Zurich University of the Arts (ZHdK), initially at the Institute for Design Research and, in 2013, at the Institute of Cultural Studies in the Arts (ICS).
 Simultaneously, she was active in undertaking curatorial projects at the Zurich University of the Arts and the Karlsruhe Center for Art and Media (ZKM).

+In 1989, Milev met the violinist and photographer Philipp Beckert, her partner in collaborative projects to the present day.
+In 2020, Milev got her Settlement permit for Switzerland.
+She lives in St. Gallen and Berlin.

+Academic degrees and alleged plagiarism

 In 2008, Milev earned a doctorate with a dissertation in the field of political philosophy, evaluated by Peter Sloterdijk and Elisabeth von Samsonow (2nd reader) and awarded the summa cum laude honor.
 In 2022, the plagiarism platform VroniPlag Wiki published a report on multiple cases of alleged plagiarism in Milev's dissertation Emergency Empire published in 2009.
 According to the report, the book plagiarizes articles from the German Wikipedia.

-In 2010, Milev became Visiting Research Fellow at the Research Institute of the HfG Karlsruhe, and in 2012 was approved to undertake Habilitation with the Seminar for Sociology at the University of St. Gallen (SfS-HSG).
+In 2010, Milev became visiting research fellow at the Research Institute of the HfG Karlsruhe, and in 2012 was approved to undertake Habilitation with the Seminar for Sociology at the University of St. Gallen (SfS-HSG).
 In 2014, she received Habilitation with a thesis on the topic of political design sociology, mentored by Franz Schultheis and refereed by Sigrid Schade, Oliver Marchart, and Ulf Wuggenig.
+In 2023, VroniPlag Wiki published a plagiarism report on her Habilitationsschrift.

-In 2016, she held her inaugural lecture (Antrittsvorlesung) as an outside lecturer (Privatdozent) in cultural sociology at the University of St. Gallen, with an entitled "On Being Precarious in the Society of Symptoms.".
+In 2016, she held her inaugural lecture (Antrittsvorlesung) as an outside lecturer (Privatdozent) in cultural sociology at the University of St. Gallen, with the title "On Being Precarious in the Society of Symptoms.".
 At this time, Milev observed that academics socialized in the GDR and born between 1945 and 1975 were excluded from pursuing careers.
 In 2017 she initiated the research project De-Coupled Society: Liberalization and Resistance in East Germany since 1989/90, which has appeared in multiple volumes with Peter Lang since 2018.
-In order to undertake this project, Milev founded the independent platform AGIO | Social Analysis and Political Education.
+To undertake this project, Milev founded the independent platform AGIO | Social Analysis and Political Education.

-In 1989 Milev met the violinist and photographer Philipp Beckert, her partner in collaborative projects to the present day.
-In 2020, Milev got her Settlement permit for Switzerland.
-She lives in St. Gallen and Berlin.